GRAVITATION

 DESCRIPTION OF BLACK HOLE REGIONS, SINGULARITIES AND SHADOW

-– outer ergosphere \(r_{ergoext}=m (1+\sqrt{1-\bar{a}^2\cos^2⁡\theta})\)
+– outer ergosphere \(r_{ergoext}=m (1+\sqrt{1-\bar{a}^2\cos^2⁡\theta})\),

-– event horizon \(r_h=m (1+\sqrt{1-\bar{a}^2})\)
+– event horizon \(r_h=m (1+\sqrt{1-\bar{a}^2})\),

-– Cauchy’s horizon \(r_{Cauchy}=m (1-\sqrt{1-\bar{a}^2})\)
+– Cauchy’s horizon \(r_{Cauchy}=m (1-\sqrt{1-\bar{a}^2})\), and

 – inner ergosphere \(r_{ergoint}=m (1-\sqrt{1-\bar{a}^2\cos^2⁡\theta})\).

-\(r_{ergoint}\) and \(r_{ergoext}\) are the roots of the equation \(\Sigma-2mr=0\) and \(r_{Cauchy}\) and \(r_h\) are the roots of the equation \(\Delta=0\).
+\(r_{ergoext}\) and \(r_{ergoint}\) are the roots of the equation \(\Sigma-2mr=0\) and \(r_h\) and \(r_{Cauchy}\) are the roots of the equation \(\Delta=0\).

-For \(|\bar{a}|\in ]0,1[\), the four regions are distinct, and for \(\bar{a}=\pm\ 1\), the event horizon and Cauchy’s horizon are merged.
+For \(|\bar{a}|\in ]0,1[\), the four regions are distinct, and for \(|\bar{a}|=1\), the event horizon and Cauchy’s horizon are merged.

-\(\bar{a}=0\) corresponds to the Schwarzschild’s black hole, where the event horizon and outer ergosphere are merged, and there is no Cauchy’s horizon or inner ergosphere.
+\(\bar{a}=0\) corresponds to the Schwarzschild’s black hole, where the outer ergosphere and the event horizon are merged (\(r_{ergoext}=r_h=R_s=2m\)), and there is no Cauchy’s horizon or inner ergosphere.

 Presence of regions

-The other regions (defined by the Cauchy’s horizon for a non-extreme Kerr’s black hole and by the inner ergosphere) can only exist if the physical body of the black hole is « inside » them.
+The other regions (defined by the Cauchy’s horizon for a non-extreme Kerr black hole and by the inner ergosphere) can only exist if the physical body of the black hole is « inside » them.

 Kerr's black hole a/m = 0.95<br>Outer ergosphere, event horizon, Cauchy horizon and inner ergosphere - side view

-Fig. F – Kerr’s black hole \(\bar{a}=0.95\)
+Fig. F – Kerr black hole \(\bar{a}=0.95\)

 (side view)